aidantwoods/SecureHeaders/README.md

 # SecureHeaders
 A PHP class aiming to make the use of browser security features more accessible, while allowing developers to safely experiment with these features to ensure they are configured correctly.

+The project aims help increase the overall security of an application in-which it runs within.
+SecureHeaders will do so by issuing warnings an notices at runtime when it notices something is wrong.
+Additionally, SecureHeaders will pro-actively modify or add headers (where safe to do so).
+This includes adding flags to cookies with certain keywords in their name to protect session data, and adding missing security headers to enable client browser security features.
+Additional security headers also can be configured manually.

 ## Development Notice
 This project is currently under initial development, so there is the potential for non-backwards compatible changes etc..
 That said, bug reports are still welcome from anyone who wants to test it out.